 Neither audience numbers nor social media followers nor press column inches, nor even surveys would help them understand whether they were having this impact.
 No numbers would help.
 But nor, for that matter, would focus groups or other traditional qualitative means of gathering data.

 So instead, knowing they needed a different way to assess whether they were having the desired impact, the team partnered up with the PR firm Strategy One, and took on a content analysis of all the media relating to the village of Budrus before and after, looking at both quantity and quality of coverage – both whether coverage increased, and how the story was told.

-The results showed that while there had been some limited media coverage of events in Budrus prior to the release of the film, nearly all of that coverage was conducted through a law-and-order lens, treating the protests in Budrus as disturbances of the peace.
-On the other hand, after the release of the film, most of the media items incorporated the key message we had laid out early in the production process: that the people of Budrus were engaged in a nonviolent struggle to save their lands and olive trees.
-The study showed conclusively that beyond putting Budrus on the map, the film successfully shifted the media narrative about events in the village from one about chaotic riots to one about a strategic nonviolent campaign.
+The results showed that, while there had been some limited media coverage of events in Budrus prior to the release of the film, nearly all of that coverage was conducted through a law-and-order lens, treating the protests in Budrus as disturbances of the peace.
+On the other hand, after the release of the film, most of the media items incorporated the key message that the team had laid out early in the production process: that the people of Budrus were engaged in a nonviolent struggle to save their lands and olive trees.
+The study showed conclusively that, beyond putting Budrus on the map, the film successfully shifted the media narrative about events in the village - from one about chaotic riots to one about a strategic, nonviolent campaign.

 The Budrus team recognised the difficulty of gathering data against one of their key Impact Goals, asked the experts, and found a way to get the data they needed to assess and inform their unique strategy.
 That’s great evaluation.